-D. Bradford ("Brad") Osborne, age 41, Vice President, Finance and Accounting.
-Mr. Osborne has served as our Vice President, Finance and Accounting since 2016.
+D. Bradford ("Brad") Osborne, age 42, Former Vice President, Finance and Accounting.
+Mr. Osborne has served as our Vice President, Finance and Accounting 2016 through June 10, 2021.
 From 2011 to 2016 he served as our Senior Director, Finance and Accounting and Executive Director, Finance and Accounting.
-Effective April 2, 2021, Mr. Osborne was appointed to serve as our principal accounting officer for an interim period while the Company searches for Mr. Sterling's replacement as Chief Financial Officer.
-Prior to joining us, Mr. Osborne was the Accounting Director, Portfolio Investments for Third Security, LLC, where he advised Third Security's portfolio companies on accounting and finance matters.
+Effective April 2, 2021, Mr. Osborne was appointed to serve as our principal accounting officer for an interim period while the Company searched for Mr. Sterling's replacement as Chief Financial Officer.
+Prior to joining us, Mr. Osborne was the Accounting Director, Portfolio Investments for Third

+Security, LLC, where he advised Third Security's portfolio companies on accounting and finance matters.
 Prior to Third Security, Mr. Osborne was with KPMG LLP where he worked in the audit practice for over six years beginning his career as an Associate and advancing to Senior Manager.
 His client base was primarily in the life sciences and manufacturing industries.